BasLangenberg/Homecooked.nl/content/posts/2019-02-08-UtrechtJugUBCCandCA.md

 date = 2019-02-01T00:00:00+00:00
 tags = []
 categories = []
+draft = true
 +++

 # Introduction

 Although I have never read "Clean Code", by Robert "Uncle Bob" Martin, it's known as one of the books you have to read if you want to grow as a developer.
-Writing code that's running is one thing, making sure it is understandable and maintainable by yourself and other developers in your team is essential to deliver business requirements in a timely fasion.
+Writing code that's doing it's job is one thing, making sure it is understandable and maintainable by yourself and other developers in your team is essential to keep the ability to deliver business requirements in a timely fasion.

 It did not take me long to sign up after I saw Java Usergroup Utrecht, together with my old customer Rabobank, posting 2 meetups with Uncle Bob.
 One is about Clean Code, the other one is about Clean Architecture.
 After I was confirmed, I checked with my employer, who thought it was no problem at all to attend.
 Normally I do this the other way around, but I reckoned this would sell out really quickly.
 Turned out I was right.
 There were 400 slots for each day, with a big waitlist eager to jump in if someone could not make it.